Code is annoying.

 If, like me, you get a little itchy in not knowing whether your site is fully tagged, I think this will help.

 But don’t take my word for it.
-Contact us if you’re interested in trying it out.
+Get in touch with me to find out more.